cuboids/cuboids.github.io/_posts/2019-12-20-consider -the-following-quiver.md

 <span class="image left"><img src="{{ 'assets/images/helping.png' | relative_url }}" alt="" /></span>

 <p>In the image above, each arrow indicates a "helping" relation.
 Helping can include a lot of actions, from donating
-to charity, to making a cup of tea for oneself, to attentively listening to someone else.
+to a charity, to making a cup of tea for oneself, to attentively listening to someone else.
+I drew the diagram in this way because of an important principle which frequent flyers will now: in case of emergency, first put on your own oxygen mask, only then help others.
+I think this principle generalizes: first make sure you adequately help yourself (beta), and only then help the other beings (alpha) or specific other people (gamma).
+You will be in a much better position to reach out after first taking care of yourself.
+Failure to do so is what I call <i>beta-deficiency</i>: a lack of self-care, often leading to negative health and well-being outcomes.</p>